Christmas Opening Hours, Useful Information and Key Contacts

 Problems that damp and mould can cause

 As well as being unsightly, damp and mould can affect your health.
 This can mean that you are more likely to have respiratory problems, respiratory infections, allergies or trigger asthma.
 Damp and mould can also affect the immune system.
-Over a period of time damp and mould are likely to cause damage to the property, so it is important that you make your landlord aware of the issue.
+Over a period of time damp and mould are likely to cause damage to the property, so it is important that you make your landlord aware of the issue, if you rent your home.

 For further information about liability for repairs in private rented homes and how to report an issue to your landlord, please visit our repairs page.